Te Papapa railway station

 Te Papapa railway station is on the Onehunga Branch section of the Onehunga Line, one of the lines of the Auckland railway network in New Zealand.
 It has a side platform layout and is reached from Mays Rd.

-The Onehunga Branch line was opened in December 1873, and a station was first opened at Te Papapa in April 1877.
-The branch line was closed in 1973 and reopened 37 years later with the ceremonial opening of Onehunga Line services on 18 September 2010.
+The Onehunga Branch line was opened on 24 December 1873, and a station was first opened at Te Papapa on 8 April 1877.
+The branch line was closed on 19 February 1973 and reopened 37 years later with the ceremonial opening of Onehunga Line services on 18 September 2010.

-Te Papapa station was reopened on 18 September 2010 and fare-paying services began again on 19 September 2010..
+Te Papapa station was reopened on 18 September 2010 and fare-paying services began again on 19 September 2010.

-Service
+Services

+Onehunga Line suburban train services, between Onehunga and Newmarket, are provided by Auckland One Rail on behalf of Auckland Transport.

-Bus services 670 and 743 serve Te Papapa when they pass close by.
+Bus services 67A, 74 and 670 serve Te Papapa when they pass close by.